nice-game-hints/deponia/06-garbage-mine/057-light-to-tunnel/055-clean-mirror.md

 ---
 title: How to clean the mirror?
-keywords: mirror, tunnel, booze, clean
+keywords: mirror, tunnel, booze, clean, bottle, cloth
 ---

-The mirror is dirty.
+The mirror is not reflecting the light because it is dirty.
 Clean it!

-# With?
+# How to clean the mirror?
-Toni has probably trained you.
+Toni has probably trained you well.
 You need some cloth and cleaning liquid.

-# Liquid
+# Where do I get cleaning liquid?
 Booze would be quite good for removing dirt.

-# Booze!
+## Where do I find booze?
 Doc has the booze bottle.
 He promises a sip for you.

-# Tastes good
+# The booze tastes good
 Yes, and you left a surprise for him to the bottle.
-Go clean it, once!
+Clean the bottle.

-# Cleaning...
+## What should I use to clean the bottle?
 There is a Cloth in the Control Room.
-That would suffice.
+That should suffice.

-# Clean
+# I have the cloth
-The bottle is clean and the cloth is soaked with alcohol.
+Use it on the bottle.
+The bottle is now clean and the cloth is soaked with alcohol.

-# Hey...
+## What next?
+You were cleaning the mirror, remember?
 You can now clean the mirror with the soaked cloth.